briannokes/Step-by-Step-Guides/Step-By-StepGuide-SettingUp_pfSenseWireGuard_withNordVpn_usingNordlynx.md

 ---
 layout: default
-title: pfSense WireGard Using Nordlynx Guide
+title: Step-By-Step Guide - pfSense WireGard Using Nordlynx Guide
 subtitle: Created by Brian Robert Nokes 2023
 ---

-<h2 style="text-align: center;">Setting Up pfSense WireGuard with NordVpn using Nordlynx Step-By-Step Guide</h2>
+<h2 style="text-align: center;">Step-By-Step Guide - Setting Up pfSense WireGuard with NordVpn using Nordlynx</h2>
 <br>
 <span style="display:block; background-color:red; width:100%; height:2px;"></span>
 <h4 style="text-align: left;">Thank you for taking the time to explore this comprehensive guide.
 I've invested significant effort into its creation, aiming to provide you with detailed and valuable insights.
 I trust that you will find it helpful and worthy of sharing with others.</h4>